About Our Executive Director, Jenelle Marie Pierce

-In 2012, I quit my career as an Analyst for Stryker Corporation’s Healthcare Division and founded The STD Project and its child sites.
-I am now The STD Project’s Executive Director; the Founder of the herpes activists network, HANDS; and the Spokesperson for Positive Singles.
+In 2012, Jenelle quit her career as an Analyst for Stryker Corporation’s Healthcare Division and founded The STD Project and its child sites.
+She is now The STD Project’s Executive Director; the Founder of the herpes activists network, HANDS; and the Spokesperson for Positive Singles.

 - Founder – Herpes Activists Networking to Dismantle Stigma (HANDS) – Present